DV

 What is the difference between TSLA and TSLY?

-TSLA (Tesla, Inc.) tracks — with an income strategy, while TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach.
+TSLA (Tesla, Inc.) is a stock, while TSLY (YieldMax TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both TSLA and TSLY?